diladele/webproxy/README.md

 ## How to Use?

-Point your browsers to the IP address of the machine where you installed the application port 3128.
+Point your browsers to the IP address of the machine where you installed the application (port 3128) and browse the web.

 ## How to Configure?

-Currently the project has no built-in Admin UI and can be managed manually using JSON configuration file in `C:\ProgramData\Diladele\WebProxy\etc\config.json`.
+Currently the project has no built-in Admin UI and can be managed only manually using JSON configuration file in `C:\ProgramData\Diladele\WebProxy\etc\config.json`.
 Configuration is mostly self explanatory.
 Just make the changes in the JSON file, save it and restart the service from the Service Management console.

 ## Configuration examples

+For configuration examples see the following pages.

-Enable HTTPS decryption
+* How to Enable HTTPS Decryption
-Change port to listen to
+* How to Change Port to Listen On
-Block Adult Categories
+* How to Block Sites by Categories
-Block Ads
+* How to Block Ads

 ## Issues, Feature Requests or Support

-Please add the issue, feature request or support question directly here.
+Please use the [New Issue](https://github.com/diladele/webproxy/issues/new) button to add the issue, feature request or support question directly to the development team.
+You can also send an e-mail to support@diladele.com